 Finding the right printer for your business is a tricky task.
 Every company has different printing habits and every business printer has different functions they do well.
 To make a calculated assessment of what your company’s habits are, take a look at our small business printer guide here.
 In the meantime, we will take a look at two inexpensive business savvy printers that might just suit your company’s needs.

-Brother’s HL-6180dw model is a moderately priced monochrome printer that is perfect for heavy duty office printing.
-Small in size, it fits neatly onto any desk or work surface.
+Brother’s HL-L2390DW model is a moderately priced monochrome printer that is perfect for heavy duty office printing.
+Relatively small in size, it fits neatly onto any desk or work surface.
 It’s easy to use control panel and built in wireless function lets you print seamlessly from any mobile device.
-The Brother HL series also offers competitively priced consumables making it one of the least expensive printers in it class when breaking down total cost of ownership.
-A genuine TN780 Super High Yield Toner boasts a yield of 12,000 pages and goes for $112.99, making the total cost around 1 cents per page.
-If you go with a reputable compatible TN780 alternative at $24.99, the total cost is an unbelievable .4 cents per page!
+The Brother HL series also uses a competitively priced black toner cartridge.
+The Brother brand TN760 High Yield Toner offers a yield of 3,000 pages and goes for $80.49, making the total cost around 2.7 cents per page.
+If you go with the LD compatible TN760 for at $34.99, the total cost is just .99 cents per page.

 Even with dozens of printers to choose from, it’s easy to make a smart purchase once you’ve familiarized yourself with your options and weighed them against your needs.
 Keep in mind the total cost of the printer, not just the initial printer price, and you should be able to buy a machine you a completely satisfied with.

-*Savings based on price comparison between remanufactured/compatible cartridge prices and printer brand (OEM) cartridge prices effective as of January 13, 2016 on www.LDProducts.com.
+*Savings based on price comparison between remanufactured/compatible cartridge prices and printer brand (OEM) cartridge prices effective as of April 25, 2023 on www.LDProducts.com.
+All products are reviewed independently.
+As an Amazon associate, LD Products earns from qualifying purchases through links on this page.
 OEM names are registered trademarks of their respective owners and are not affiliated with, and do not endorse LD Products.